 Closed: It was running at least into the mid-50s.

 Status: It's been remodeled for retail use.
-The Pampered Birds store is in what used to be the lobby and booth.
-The auditorium is used as an artist's studio.
+The Pampered Birds store was for decades in what used to be the lobby, part of the auditorium and booth.
+The rear half of the auditorium was used as an artist's studio.
+In 2024 the lobby and front half of the auditorium became a furniture and home decor shop called deKor.

-More Information: See the the Cinema Treasures page on the Atwater for what little there is.
-Thanks to Ken Roe and Stepwest for the research.
+More Information: Thanks to Ken McIntyre and Ken Roe for their research.
+See the the Cinema Treasures page on the Atwater for what little that site has.
 Also see a Wikipedia article on Harry Owens.

 | back to top | North of Downtown and East L.A. | Glendale theatres | San Fernando Valley theatres | San Fernando Valley: list by address | Downtown theatres | Westside | Hollywood | Westwood and Brentwood | [more] Los Angeles Movie Palaces | Los Angeles theatres - the main alphabetical list | Los Angeles theatres - list by address | theatre history resources | film and theatre tech resources | theatres in movies | LA Theatres on facebook | contact info | welcome and site navigation guide |